Introduction

 HIMEM.SYS

 HIMEM is the generic extended memory manager for DOS.
-At that time, the extended memory was mostly, if not totally, used to cache data from the disk, especially from big apps.
-HIMEM puts the CPU in unreal mode and provides a simple interface to the applications that wanted more memory without messing with the protected mode details.
-By enabling the A20 line, HIMEM allowed portion of DOS COMMAND.COM to reside in the high memory area.
-Because unreal mode is still real mode, your protected mode application can do the stuff we have discussed even if HIMEM.SYS is loaded.
+At that time, extended memory was mostly, if not totally, used to cache data from the disk, especially from big apps.
+HIMEM puts the CPU in unreal mode and provides a simple interface to the applications that want more memory without messing with the protected mode details.
+By enabling the A20 line, HIMEM allowed a portion of DOS COMMAND.COM to reside in the high memory area.
+Because unreal mode is still real mode, your protected mode application can do the stuff we discussed even if HIMEM.SYS is loaded.

 EMM386.EXE